Blood clots may form in veins if the vein is injured, a disorder causes the blood to clot, or something slows the return of blood to the heart.

-The newer direct oral anticoagulants (DOACs) (apixaban, dabigatran, edoxaban, and rivaroxaban), which are taken by mouth, tend to cause fewer episodes of serious bleeding than warfarin, but there are currently no antidotes for these drugs if excessive bleeding does occur.
+The newer direct oral anticoagulants (DOACs) (apixaban, dabigatran, edoxaban, and rivaroxaban), which are taken by mouth, tend to cause fewer episodes of serious bleeding than warfarin, but currently antidotes for these drugs are not widely available if excessive bleeding does occur.
 Doctors are testing additional antidotes.

-Very rarely, if anticoagulants cannot be tolerated, have caused serious side effects, or have failed to prevent more clots, a filter (umbrella) is placed inside a large vein between the heart and the area affected by deep vein thrombosis.
+Very rarely, if anticoagulants cannot be tolerated, have caused serious side effects, or have failed to prevent more clots, a filter (umbrella) can be placed inside a large vein between the heart and the area affected by deep vein thrombosis.
 Usually if a filter is placed, it is inserted into the inferior vena cava, which returns blood to the heart from the lower part of the body.
 A filter can trap emboli, preventing them from reaching the lungs but unlike anticoagulant drugs, filters do not prevent new clots from forming.
 Filters are usually reserved for people in whom anticoagulant therapy is not possible or not effective.

 Inferior Vena Cava Filters: One Way to Prevent Pulmonary Embolism

-Doctors are studying the use of intravenous drugs, such as alteplase, to dissolve blood clots.
-These drugs (called thrombolytic, fibrinolytic, or clot-busting drugs) may be given if the blood clot has been present for less than 48 hours.
+Doctors only occasionally use intravenous drugs, such as alteplase, to dissolve venous blood clots.
+These drugs (also called thrombolytic, fibrinolytic, or clot-busting drugs) may be given if the blood clot has been present for less than 48 hours.
 After 48 hours, scar tissue begins to develop in the blood clot, making it less likely to dissolve.
 Clot-dissolving drugs have a higher risk of bleeding complications.

 Doctors sometimes use clot-dissolving drugs in combination with mechanical removal methods in people who have large clots in their upper leg.
-In such cases, doctors may put a small, flexible tube (catheter) into the blocked vein, remove as much clot as possible with an instrument, and then administer the clot-dissolving drug through the catheter.
+In such cases, doctors may put a small, flexible tube (catheter) into the blocked vein, remove as much clot as possible with an instrument, and administer the clot-dissolving drug through the catheter.

 If pulmonary embolism Treatment Pulmonary embolism is the blocking of an artery of the lung (pulmonary artery) by a collection of solid material brought through the bloodstream (embolus)—usually a blood clot (thrombus) or... read more occurs, treatment usually includes oxygen (usually given by a face mask or nasal prongs), analgesics to relieve pain, and anticoagulant drugs.
 If pulmonary embolism is life threatening, clot-dissolving drugs are given or surgery is done to remove the embolus.

 If painful skin ulcers (venous stasis ulcers Chronic Venous Insufficiency and Postphlebitic Syndrome Chronic venous insufficiency is damage to leg veins that prevents blood from flowing normally.
 Postphlebitic syndrome is chronic venous insufficiency that results from a blood clot in the veins... read more ) develop, properly applied compression bandages can help.
 When these bandages are applied carefully once or twice a week, the ulcer almost always heals because blood flow in the veins improves.
-The ulcers are almost always infected, and pus and a foul-smelling discharge appear on the bandage each time it is changed.
+The ulcers can become are infected, and pus and a foul-smelling discharge can appear on the bandage each time it is changed.
 The pus and discharge can be washed off the skin with soap and water.
 Skin creams, balms, and skin medications of any kind have little effect.